genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 }
 ```

-To the super class `PagingDataAdapter`, we pass in the `Item` data class as that is the type of data we want to show in the recycler view and `MainViewHolder` as the type of view holder we want to use.
+To the superclass `PagingDataAdapter`, we pass in the `Item` data class as that is the type of data we want to show in the RecyclerView and `MainViewHolder` as the type of view holder we want to use.

-The `DIFF_CALLBACK` is used by the Paging library to determine if the data in the recycler view has changed.
+The `DIFF_CALLBACK` is used by the Paging library to determine if the data in the RecyclerView has changed or not.

-This callback uses item comparisons to determine data changes and apply changes to Recycler View only for the changed items.
-This is a very efficient way to update the recycler view as compared to rebuilding the recycler view every time the data changes.
+This callback uses item comparisons to determine data changes and apply changes to RecyclerView only for the changed items.
+This is a very efficient way to update the RecyclerView as compared to rebuilding the RecyclerView every time the data changes.

 We instantiate and bind data to the view holder in the `onCreateViewHolder()` and `onBindViewHolder()` functions respectively.

-That's it for the recycler view adapter!
+That's it for the RecyclerView adapter!

 # 3. Build the Pagination Logic

 ## Setting up PagingSource

-The `PagingSource` defines the actual implementation for getting the data from the Room Database and returning loaded data pages, which would be sent to the recycler view adapter.
+The `PagingSource` defines the actual implementation for getting the data from the Room Database and returning loaded data pages, which would be sent to the RecyclerView adapter.

 Make a package `pagination` and define a `MainPagingSource.kt` class like this: